 - Add ½ tbsp lemon juice, 1 tsp honey, 1 tsp chili powder, 1 clove garlic, 10 g ginger root, 1 tsp ground sesame seeds and ¼ tsp rice vinegar to the food processor, then blend everything together until no more large chunks remain.

-- Take a small saucepan and add 100 ml soy sauce, 25 ml water, 25 ml red wine, 1 tsp brown sugar, 1 tsp mirin, ½ tbsp white sesame seeds along with the contents of the food processor.
+- Take a small saucepan and add 100 ml Japanese soy sauce (koikuchi shoyu), 25 ml water, 25 ml red wine, 1 tsp light brown sugar, 1 tsp mirin, ½ tbsp toasted white sesame seeds along with the contents of the food processor.

 - Place the pan on the stove and bring the sauce to a boil while stirring continuously to prevent burning.